Bonneville Power Administration

 The Bonneville Power Administration (BPA) is an American federal agency operating in the Pacific Northwest.
 BPA was created by an act of Congress in 1937 to market electric power from the Bonneville Dam located on the Columbia River and to construct facilities necessary to transmit that power.
 Congress has since designated Bonneville to be the marketing agent for power from all of the federally owned hydroelectric projects in the Pacific Northwest.
 Bonneville is one of four regional Federal power marketing agencies within the U.S. Department of Energy (DOE).

 Operations

 The power generated on BPA's grid is sold to public utilities, private utilities, and industry on the grid.
 The excess is sold to other grids in Canada, California and other regions.
 Because BPA is a public entity, it does not make a profit on power sales or from providing transmission services.
 BPA also coordinates with the U.S. Army Corps of Engineers and the U.S. Bureau of Reclamation to regulate flow of water in the Columbia River and to carry out environmental projects such as salmon restoration.

 Although BPA is part of the DOE, it is self-funded and covers its costs by selling its products and services at cost.
 The BPA provides about 28% of the electricity used in the region.
 BPA transmits and sells wholesale electricity in eight western states: Washington, Oregon, Idaho, Montana, Wyoming, Utah, Nevada, and California.
+Its minimum wholesale rate is 3.49 cents per kilowatt-hour; the BPA generated $4.72 billion in operating revenue in 2022.